Important Notice re COVID-19

 WeBS is a partnership between the BTO, the RSPB and the Joint Nature Conservation Committee in association with the Wildfowl and Wetlands Trust (WWT).

 What skills are required?

 Anyone can take part, even near beginners to birdwatching.
 Unlike many bird surveys, to carry out WeBS Counts, you do not have to know bird songs or calls, you just have the ability to identify common waterbirds.

 You can complete paper forms but you can also enter results online.

 Where are the survey sites in Surrey?

 For this particular survey, for historical reasons, the area is not the BTO Surrey region but instead Surrey and SW London (being the old County of Surrey).
 Accordingly there are tidal areas of the Thames included in the area as well as some of the large London reservoirs as well as smaller lakes in the south of the County.
-Here is a list of all the sites in Surrey and SW London (whether covered or not) and here is a list of the sites in Surrey and SW London that need covering.
+See this list of all the sites in Surrey and SW London.
+This list includes all those that are allocated and those that are vacant and need covering.
+Alternatively this map shows all Surrey sites and which are vacant (click on the site to see its status).
 Can you help with one of these sites?